 Located on the north side of town, this cinema and draft house is the perfect spot to spend a few hours, with lots of food, beer, movies and a game room.
 It’s kitschy with movie art painted all over the walls, a really fun place to enjoy pizza and beer.

-A glass of wine, a little light shopping and a tasty meal is enough to wish the sun away for another day!
+A glass of wine, a little light shopping, and a tasty meal are enough to wish the sun away for another day!

 Adventurers – Linville Caverns

 Looking to be at one with nature without getting soaked?
 Located at the southern gateway to western North Carolina’s High Country region, Linville Caverns is an ideal destination for visitors of all ages.